 21. Shark Reproduce in three different ways.

 Depending on the species of shark, the young which are called pups may be:

-- The mother will lay an egg and the pup is born from that (Oviparity)
+The mother lays the eggs, and the pups born from that egg, (Oviparity)

 Some species of shark only have one pup at a time.
 Others can have more than 100 at a time.

 Sharks do not take care of their young.
 The young pups are on their own from the moment they are born.

 Animals, a visual encyclopedia.
 Second edition.
 Smithsonian 2012.

 World of Animals Magazine.
 Issue 1.
 Imagine publishing.